devmoekamel/PetStoreApi/README.md

 # PetStore API

 a .NET-based RESTful API for managing pet-related information.
-This API serves as the backend system for a pet store application, facilitating the management of pets, customers, orders
+This API serves as the backend system for a pet store application, facilitating the management of pets, customers, orders.

 ## Table of Contents

 - [Project Structure](#project-structure)